tiberiwww/Rock-Paper-Scissors/README.md

-# Tic-Tac-Toe
+# Rock-Paper-Scissors
-This website simulates a Tic-Tac-Toe game versus the computer.
+This website simulates a Rock-Paper-Scissors game versus the computer.